pachi-belero/slide-html/README.md

 - `@NOSCALE@` to not auto-scale the slide acording to content (can be useful for iframes or other special HTML or embedded content)
 - `@ZOOM@` **followed by** space(s) and an **integer** (in the range 25 to 400), to alter the slide's relative scaling.
 Note that the "zoom factor" applied here is not direclty visible in the final result, i.e. 200 makes content a bit bigger but not double-sized.
 Experiment to get suitable values (this should behave similarly to a browser's zoom level)

-They should appear as-is (uppercase), at the beginning of a line, one per line, and with no other content (they will be filtered out from the final content rendered).
+They should appear as-is (uppercase), at the beginning of a line, one mark per line, and with no other content (those lines will be filtered out in the final slide rendered), at any position in the slide (recommended: at the end).

 ## Printing